-You can use mercury vapor bulbs (MVB's), reptile basking bulbs, or regular household bulbs to create indoor basking areas (see lighting).
+You can use reptile basking bulbs, regular household bulbs, or mercury vapor bulbs (MVB's) to create indoor basking areas (see lighting).
 Create a as large as possible basking area that allows the whole tortoise to warm up.
-Use "flood" bulbs whenever possible and avoid "spot" bulbs that create small, "pinpoint" hot areas on tortoises' backs.
+Use "flood" bulbs whenever possible and avoid "spot" bulbs that create small, heated pinpoint areas on tortoises' backs.

-If you are using a long fluorescent tube for UVB, then you'll need a separate reptile bulb for basking heat.
+Ideally, use a long reptile UVB fluorescent tube and a separate reptile heat bulb for basking heat.
 Regular household bulbs, CHE's, and radiant heat panels can be used with UVB tubes as well.
 Always adjust the number and wattage of heat bulbs to fit the size of your enclosure by measuring the warm and cool end temps.
-Even with a MVB, which provides UVB and heat, you may still need a second heat source to keep the enclosure warm enough.

-CHE's and fixtures holding them can get very hot.
-CHE's can be installed with open wire cage light fixtures, 8"-10" wide reptile brooder light fixtures, or large chicken brooder lamps.
+CHE's get very hot.
+They can be installed in wire cage light fixtures, 8"-10" wide reptile brooder light fixtures, or large chicken brooder lamps.
 Always check that the fixture has a ceramic socket and is rated for your bulb's wattage.
 Small 5" wide clamp lamps and deep domes are not recommended for CHE's.

-The heated basking / warming up area should be at least as large as the tortoise's shell.
+The heated basking and warm-up area should be at least as large as the tortoise's shell.
 CHE's emit heat into a small area, so they work best with little tortoises.
-CHE's are not recommended for larger tortoises because if placed too close to the tortoise, they an cause spot burns on the shell.
+CHE's are not recommended for larger tortoises because they can cause spot burns on the shell.
 Reptile radiant heat panels are a better choice for bigger tortoises.

-Reptile radiant heat panels are similar in function to CHE's.
+Reptile radiant heat panels (pic above) are similar in function to CHE's.
 They both project infrared heat, but radiant heat panels cover much larger areas.
 CHE's are screwed in like light bulbs, but radiant heat panels are actually shaped like panels.
 You attach them to the enclosure ceiling for overhead heat.
-Choose the panel size based on how large area you want to heat or how warm you want the enclosure to be.
+Choose the panel size based on how large of an area you want to heat or how warm you want the enclosure to be.

 Reptile radiant heat panels are excellent for vivariums (aka enclosed reptile cages, closed chambers) and heated outdoor tortoise houses.
-As with other heating devices, always use them with a thermostat when installed into a closed space.
+As with other heating devices, always use them with a thermostat, especially when installed in a closed space.

 Reptile radiant heat panels are economical to use.
 Compare the heating surface area in the above photo between the heaters.
-That's a 100W CHE and a 80W radiant heat panel.
-The panel heats a huge area compared to the CHE with the same electricity cost!
+It shows a 100W CHE and a 80W reptile radiant heat panel.
+The panel heats a huge area compared to the CHE with the same wattage.